22nd August 1919

 St Sampson pensioner was buried in a landslide

 St Sampson residents had a nasty shock on 22 August 1919.
-Going about their business on when they took to be a regular Friday night, they were startled by what sounded like an earthquake.
+Going about their business on what they took to be a regular Friday night, they were startled by what sounded like an earthquake.
 It was so loud that it could be heard across most of Guernsey.
 People ran out of their homes to see what had happened.

 Neighbours discovered that the noise had been caused by 10,000 tons of granite and rubble sliding down the western slope of the 45m (150ft) deep Longue Hougue Quarry.
 At that time, the quarry belonged to Messers Menuelle and Co.

 It wasn’t only granite that had fallen, though.
-The landslip had taken a garden and washhouse from Church Lane with it, and buried 83-year-old Mrs Martin, who had been waiting in her garden for her husband to arrive home.
+The landslip had taken a garden and washhouse from Church Road with it, and buried 83-year-old Mrs Martin, who had been waiting in her garden for her husband to arrive home.

 The Scotsman reported,